talonhub/community/README.md

 > **Note**
 >
 > Originally called `knausj_talon`, after [its original creator :superhero:](https://github.com/knausj85).
+>
 > You might see the reference to the original name in places.
+If you had the old name cloned, you don't have to do anything; GitHub will redirect the old name.
+>
+> However, if you'd like, you can update the remote URL in your existing local repo:
+>
+> `cd ~/.talon/knausj_talon && git remote set-url origin https://github.com/talonhub/community.git`

 Can be used on its own, but shines when combined with: